Earth's Magnetic Field

 My Research Project

 Since my college years, I have suffered from a combination of obsessive-compulsive disorder (also known as OCD), tics, and mild chronic depression.
 While medication helped with my symptoms, I had a lot of problems with side effects.
 Eventually, my OCD and depression symptoms became reduced in intensity.
-By 2007, the only medication I was taking was Xanax, which helped with my tics.
+By 2007, the only medication I was taking was alprazolam (Xanax), which helped with my tics.
+I have been off all meds since 2013.

 In the summer of 2007, I did a lot of traveling.
 I began to realize that I felt differently in different places, differences that defied an easy explanation.
 My tics were more severe in southern Utah than in northern Utah.
 They were more severe in Utah than in the northeastern United States.
 I was more depressed, however, in the places in which I felt fewer tics.
 I was curious as to why this was occurring.
 I decided to drive around, paying attention to how I felt differently in different places.
 Specifically, I wanted to find out if these different feelings were in any way connected to my perception of the geomagnetic field.